 It might sound like a good idea to perform a catalytic converter delete, but there are some things to consider before proceeding forward.
 You want to evaluate both the pros and cons of the cat delete to ensure it’s what you want to do.

-In this guide, we evaluate all of the pros and cons in-depth, so you can make a better decision.
-We also explain what the catalytic converter delete is.
+In this guide, I evaluate all of the pros and cons in-depth, so you can make a better decision.
+I also explain what a catalytic converter delete is.

 What is a Catalytic Converter Delete?